mazzyy/RaynMaker.Portfolio/docs/Backlog.md

 - refactor core positions logic
   - move to dedicated interactor and make buy and sell methods public so that we can test individually

-- re-read boostrap book to have better html (all these paragraphs ...)

 - anual roi actually is no simple math average ...